 Understand your fundamental messaging and positioning story

 In order to create content and launch regular marketing campaigns, your story (messaging and positioning) needs to be outlined and easily digestible by people other than the marketing lead and founders/CEO.
 If you bring on an intern to write content, you need to provide them with clear guidelines on what story the content should revolve around.
 Otherwise, the intern will be confused and ineffective.

 Have a cadence of campaigns and documentation

 The marketing lead should build the initial infrastructure and get the team started with a regular weekly cadence of campaigns (i.e. the marketing lead should write the first several pieces of content and design the first few email blasts).
-Leveraging an intern to help with these tasks will be best once the lead is well familiar with how it works himself.
+Leveraging an intern to help with these tasks will be best once the lead is well familiar with how it works.

 Once you’ve confirmed that each of the items above is ready, it’s time to hire the intern.
 When you’re recruiting an intern, look for the following:

 Strong writing skills

 One of the best ways for an intern to make an impact is writing.
 Therefore, it’s critical that your intern has strong writing skills.
 Consider having them write a blog post on a topic of their choice as an interview project.

-In the early days of a B2B marketing team, an intern can be particularly helpful in organizing chaos… that is project managing the content calendar, creating campaigns, etc. Look for someone that is highly organized and detail oriented.
+In the early days of a B2B marketing team, an intern can be particularly helpful in organizing chaos, such as project managing the content calendar and creating campaigns.
+Look for someone that is highly organized and detail oriented.

 Digests feedback and learns quickly

 Don’t expect to hire an intern that has any real expertise in marketing.
 Instead, seek a fast learner that can quickly internalize marketing acronyms (TOFU, anyone?) and learn the rhythm of growing an inbound marketing organization.
 The right intern will ramp up rapidly.

 Comfortable working with Excel and data

 Your team is likely dealing with a lot of data, and probably lacks the budget to have a full-time data analyst.
 Interns that can help work with large datasets for contact database imports and MQL conversion analysis will be beneficial for your team.